 As a Certified Functional Medicine physician, many people come to me for help uncovering the root cause (or causes) to their symptoms and diagnoses.
 When I peel back the layers, more often than not, I find gut issues as a contributing factor.
 This is true for those with digestive complaints as well as those without.

 The goal of the 5R protocol is to heal the gut in order to restore the natural balance to the digestive system.
 I love this approach, because just like my entire approach to medicine, it is personalized for each individual.

-If you suspect you’d benefit from a 5R protocol, you can order testing here or contact my office to set up a consultation.
 Healing the gut has benefits throughout the body and remarkably foundational for health and well-being.